 67:62:08:02.
 Client review of case records.
-A center shall have written policies and procedures to govern a client's access to case records.
-The policies and procedures shall specify any conditions or restrictions on client access and shall be available to the client upon request.
+A Each center shall must have written policies and procedures to govern a client's access to the client's case records.
+The policies and procedures-shall must specify any conditions or restrictions on client access and-shall must be available to the client, upon request.

 67:62:08:03.
 Closure and storage of case records.
-The agency shall have written policies and procedures to ensure the closure and storage of case records at the completion or termination of services including:
+The agency center shall have written policies and procedures to ensure the closure and storage of case records at the completion or termination of services including.
+The policies and procedures must:

-(1) The identification of staff positions or titles responsible for the closure of case records within the agency and the MIS management information system;
+(1) The identification of staff positions or titles Identify, by position or title, the staff members responsible for the closure of case records within the agency and the MIS management information system;

-(2) Procedures for the closure of records for inactive clients, that are clients who have had no contact by phone or by person with the agency for a time period of no longer than six months; and procedures to promote the continuity of care to facilitate the re-admission of clients.
-This shall include procedures for completing a new agency case record and new admission record in the MIS management information system for clients who re-enter services.
+(2) Procedures Provide for the closure of case records for inactive clients, that are belonging to clients who have had no contact, by phone or by person, with the agency for a time period of no longer than six months; and from the closure.

+(3) Procedures Provide for the safe storage of client case records for at least six years policies and procedures to promote the continuity of care to facilitate the re-admission of elients for a client who is readmitted.
+This shall The procedures must include procedures for completing a new agency case record and new admission record in the MIS management information system for clients each client who-re-enter re-enters services.